In Georgia Senate runoffs, the focus — and the fire — is on Raphael Warnock

 He was the 11th of 12 children.
 His parents were both preachers, though his father also hauled old cars to a local scrap yard for money.
 As a boy, he listened to the radio show of Otis Johnson, who spoke of Black empowerment on a Savannah-area station.
 From a young age there was little doubt that the teen nicknamed “Rev” in high school would follow in his parents’ footsteps.

 He idolized King, sometimes mimicking the cadence and timbre of the civil rights leader’s voice, said people who knew Warnock as a child.
-Like King, he attended Morehouse College, a historically black school in Atlanta.
+Like King, he attended Morehouse College, a historically Black school in Atlanta.
 In 2005, at age 35, Warnock became the youngest senior pastor at Ebenezer Baptist Church, the spiritual home of King, which has for decades been at the symbolic center of activism in Atlanta.

 Under Warnock, the church has continued to exist at the intersection of piety and racial justice.
 Lewis’s funeral was held there in July.
 And from the same pulpit, Warnock eulogized Rayshard Brooks — a Black man shot by police who encountered him sleeping in the drive-through lane of an Atlanta Wendy’s.
 Atlanta’s police chief resigned the next day as protests engulfed the city.